 A 2021 United Nations Women report revealed that 48 per cent of Nigerian women have experienced at least one form of violence since the COVID-19 pandemic.

-The UN data on reported incidents of GBV cases in Nigeria based on preliminary information from 24 states shows that in March, the total number of GBV incidents reported were 346, while in the first part of April, incident reports spiked to 794, depicting a 56 per cent increase in just two weeks of lockdown in 2020.
+The UN data on reported incidents of GBV cases in Nigeria based on preliminary information from 24 states shows that in March, the total number of GBV incidents reported was 346, while in the first part of April, incident reports spiked to 794, depicting a 56 per cent increase in just two weeks of lockdown in 2020.

 Moyosore Onigbanjo, Lagos State Attorney-General and Commissioner for Justice, said the state recorded 10,007 reported cases of domestic violence, including sexual abuse perpetrated against adults and children between May 2019 and Aug.
 26, 2021.